junjypark/SAN/README.md

 * `dat`: a (p x n) data matrix, where p is the number of features and n is the number of subjects (required)
 * `batch`: Batch variable for the scanner id (required)
 * `mod`: a (n x q) matrix containing biological covariates (optional).
-This can be obtained by using `model.matrix()` function in R. However, when you use `mod` in RELIEF, ensure your covariate of interest (for hypothesis testing) is excluded.
-In practice, RELIEF preserves covariate effects well even though it is not specified as an input.
+This can be obtained by using `model.matrix()` function in R. However, when you use `mod` in SAN, ensure your covariate of interest (for hypothesis testing) is excluded.
+In practice, SAN preserves covariate effects well even though it is not specified as an input.
 * `distMat`: a (p x p) matrix containing pairwise distance information.
 The diagonal entrys should have 0 values.